Port Arthur, Texas

-The population of Port Arthur was 53,818 at the 2010 census, down from 57,755 at the 2000 census.
-By 2020, its population rebounded to 56,039.
-Early attempts at settlements in the area had all failed.
-However, in 1895, Arthur Stilwell founded Port Arthur, and the town quickly grew.
-Port Arthur was incorporated as a city in 1898 and soon developed into a seaport.
-It eventually became the center of a large oil refinery network.
+The population was 53,818 at the 2010 census, down from 57,755 at the 2000 census.
+In 2020, its population was 56,039.
+In the 19th century, initial attempts to settle the area had all failed, mostly.
+However, in 1895, Arthur Stilwell founded Port Arthur, and the town quickly grew, being incorporated as a city in 1898.
+It soon developed into a seaport and, eventually, became the center of a large oil-refinery network.
 The Rainbow Bridge across the Neches River connects Port Arthur to Bridge City.

-Port Arthur is vulnerable to hurricanes and extensive damage to the city has been caused several times.
+Due to its location on the Gulf of Mexico, Port Arthur is vulnerable to hurricanes and other intense tropical weather, as well as extreme heatwaves, high humidity, and tornadoes.
+Since its inception, the city has experienced several incidences of extreme weather resulting in significant damages and casualties.